Hulalazz/A-_Guide_-to_Data_Sciecne_from_mathematics/Classification and clustering.md

 2. Repeat until all cluster are singletons:
    - a) choose a cluster to split;
    - b) replace  the chosen cluster with the sub-clusters.

+It begins by placing all observations in a single cluster G. It then chooses that observation whose average dissimilarity from all the other observations is largest.
+This observation forms the first member of a second cluster H. At each successive step that observation in G whose average distance from those in H, minus that for the remaining observations in G is largest, is transferred to H. This continues until the corresponding difference in averages becomes negative.

+And it is recommended  the diameter $D_G$ of a group of observations  defined as the largest dissimilarity among its members
+$$D_G = \max_{i,j\in G}d_{i,j}$$

 * http://www.cs.princeton.edu/courses/archive/spr08/cos435/Class_notes/clustering4.pdf
 * http://www.ijcstjournal.org/volume-5/issue-5/IJCST-V5I5P2.pdf